Learn how to configure a block of public IP addresses for use with the vRack.

 Step 2: IP Configuration

-We must select the Use the following IP address
+Select the Use the following IP address option:

 Step 3: Rebooting the network interface